Shabahang-Saffari/Portfolio-Website/README.md

 ### 1. What is this application?

 This is a React.js application where I showcase my projects, skills, and experiences.
-Feel free to send me a text message throught the Contact page on the website.
+Feel free to send me a message through the Contact page on the website.

 <br>